TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 24/Joshua 24.14.md

 ---

-Now therefore fear Jehovah, and serve him in sincerity and in truth; and put away the gods which your fathers served beyond the River, and in Egypt; and serve ye Jehovah.
+"Now therefore fear Yahweh, and serve him in sincerity and in truth.
+Put away the gods which your fathers served beyond the River, in Egypt; and serve Yahweh.